Gyakobo/Cross-Hairs/README.md

 </table>

-2. If there's however another object underneath the existing one then the particle moves to the left of the object.
+2. If there's however another object underneath the existing one then the particle moves to the left of the object:

 <table>